chrisgrieser/nvim-origami/README.md

   (Normally, folds are opened when you search for text inside them and stay open afterward.)

-All features are independent, so you can choose to only enable some of them.
+All features are independent of each other, so you can choose to only enable some of them.

 `nvim-origami` replaces most features of `nvim-ufo` in a much more lightweight manner and adds some features that `nvim-ufo` does not provide.